Amsterdam Metro: Route

 On 14 October 1977, the first metro train ran on the Oostlijn (East Line) from Weesperplein to Amsterdam-Zuidoost, with two branches respectively going to Gaasperplas (now Route 53) and Holendrecht (now Route 54).
 Spaklerweg station was completed as a shell, but opened later.
 On 11 October 1980, both routes were extended to Amsterdam Centraal Station, which is now their northern terminus.
-The Gein Branch was extended in southern direction on 27 August 1982, when the section between Holendrecht and Gein was completed.
+The Gein Branch was extended in the southern direction on 27 August 1982, when the section between Holendrecht and Gein was completed.
 Spaklerweg station was then opened.
 In some plans for the Gein Branch, an extension to Weesp and Almere was being considered.
 According to the most recent regional planning study, that now seems unlikely.

 Architecture

 A notable part of the East Line infrastructure is a dual metro overpass on the Gaasperplas Branch in the Bijlmermeer district between Ganzenhoef and Kraaiennest stations.
 This 1100 m long colonnade contains two single crossovers, each consisting of 33 pillars carrying 33 m long beams.
 The center-to-center distance between the two overpasses is 15 m.
 This exceptional height was necessary because the metro had to bridge the main thoroughfares in the Bijlmermeer district which were built on a system of raised embankments and viaducts.

 The stations, the infrastructure and the Diemen-Zuid maintenance facility of the East Line were designed by Ben Spängberg and Sier van Rhijn, two architects at the former Public Works Department of the City of Amsterdam.
 Their designs in Brutalist style are characterized by large-scale application of bare concrete and excessive space in the underground station halls.
 It also included a sophisticated use of colour.
 For example, the red colour of the train doors in the original design was also used at major facilities such as billboards, gates, elevator doors, bins, and the platform signage.
 For the design of the entire East Line Spängberg and Van Rhijn received Merkelbach Award in 1979.
 The East Line was also awarded the Betonprijs (Concrete Award) in 1981, which is commemorated by the award plaques in the concourses of Centraal station and Gein station.

 As part of the city's policy that one percent of construction budgets for public works had to be spent on art, all stations on the Oostlijn have been decorated by different artists.
-In addition, the western wall of the tunnel was painted with lines and patterns which altered between two stations, providing passengers with a fascinating view during the ride.
+In addition, the western wall of the tunnel was painted with lines and patterns which altered between the two stations, providing passengers with a fascinating view during the ride.
 Over the years, these decorations have completely been covered with graffiti.
-Some of the station art works have also disappeared.
-Plans to remove all art works as part of the large-scale renovation of the East Line tunnel in 2012 were altered after citizens' protests stating their historical significance.
+Some of the station artworks have also disappeared.
+Plans to remove all artworks as part of the large-scale renovation of the East Line tunnel in 2012 were altered after citizens' protests stating their historical significance.